Temple Mount: Crusader and Ayyubid period

 The Crusader period began in 1099 with the First Crusade's capture of Jerusalem.
 After the city's conquest, the Crusading order known as the Knights Templar was granted use of Al-Aqsa Mosque to use as their headquarters.
 This was probably by Baldwin II of Jerusalem and Warmund, Patriarch of Jerusalem at the Council of Nablus in January 1120.
 The Temple Mount had a mystique because it was above what were believed to be the ruins of the Temple of Solomon.
 The Crusaders therefore referred to al-Aqsa Mosque as Solomon's Temple, and it was from this location that the new Order took the name of "Poor Knights of Christ and the Temple of Solomon", or "Templar" knights.

-In 1187, once he retook Jerusalem, Saladin removed all traces of Christian worship from the Temple Mount, returning the Dome of the Rock and al-Aqsa Mosque to their original purposes.
+In 1187, once he retook Jerusalem, Saladin removed all traces of Christian worship from the Temple Mount, returning the Dome of the Rock and al-Aqsa Mosque to their Muslim purposes.
 It remained in Muslim hands thereafter, even during the relatively short periods of Crusader rule following the Sixth Crusade.

 Mamluk period

-There are several Mamluk buildings on and around the Haram esplanade, such as the late 15th-century al-Ashrafiyya Madrasa and Sabil (fountain) of Qaitbay.
+There are several Mamluk buildings on and around the Haram esplanade, such as the late 15th-century al-Ashrafiyya Madrasa and Sabil (fountain) of Qaytbay.
 The Mamluks also raised the level of Jerusalem's Central or Tyropoean Valley bordering the Temple Mount from the west by constructing huge substructures, on which they then built on a large scale.
 The Mamluk-period substructures and over-ground buildings are thus covering much of the Herodian western wall of the Temple Mount.

 Ottoman period

 Following the Ottoman conquest of Palestine in 1516, the Ottoman authorities continued the policy of prohibiting non-Muslims from setting foot on the Temple Mount until the early 19th century, when non-Muslims were again permitted to visit the site.

 In 1867, a team from the Royal Engineers, led by Lieutenant Charles Warren and financed by the Palestine Exploration Fund (P.E.F.), discovered a series of tunnels near the Temple Mount.
 Warren secretly excavated some tunnels near the Temple Mount walls and was the first one to document their lower courses.
-Warren also conducted some small scale excavations inside the Temple Mount, by removing rubble that blocked passages leading from the Double Gate chamber.
+Warren also conducted some small-scale excavations inside the Temple Mount, by removing rubble that blocked passages leading from the Double Gate chamber.

 British Mandatory period

 Between 1922 and 1924, the Dome of the Rock was restored by the Islamic Higher Council.
 The Zionist movement at the time was strongly opposed to any notion that the Temple itself might be rebuilt.
 Indeed, its armed wing, the Haganah militia, assassinated a Jewish man when his plan to blow up the Islamic sites on the Haram came to their attention in 1931.
+Renovations were also conducted at the Al-Aqsa Mosque from 1938–1942, following an earthquake in the summer of 1937.